 Speaking of complex issues, another issue that we need to address is the role of artificial intelligence.
 AI is changing the way we teach, the way we conduct research, and the way we run the business of the university.
 We need to be ready for these changes—and alert to the ethical challenges they will present.

 The AI Institute is up and running, and summits have already been held on teaching with more to come on research and engaging with community partners.
-I am happy to announce that a group of DePaul faculty just received a $1.5 million NSF planning grant, which links AI to the DePaul Migration Collaborative.
-The grant brings together the expertise of our faculty in computing, the humanities, the sciences, business, and law, exemplifying rich and robust interdisciplinary research.
+I am happy to announce that DePaul faculty just received two exciting NSF Grants.
+One is an NSF planning grant, which links AI to the DePaul Migration Collaborative.
+The other is a $1.5 million grant with Sinai Chicago, empowering community health workers with AI.
+These grants will bring together the expertise of our faculty in computing, the humanities, the sciences, business, and law, exemplifying rich and robust interdisciplinary research.

 This grant was one of the 218 proposals submitted last year for external funding, requesting over $53M; our faculty and staff received awards totaling over $12M.